ultranoise/digital-lutherie/README.md

 # Pure Data Cheatsheet

+  * The workflow is: first edit a Pd patch in your computer then uploading it to the Bela board.
+You cannot edit them in the IDE.
   * Create a new project and directly Drag-&-Drop Pd patch into the browser

   * Requirements for a patch to compile: